 Doctors use skin from the foreskin or elsewhere on the body to repair the opening.
 Your doctor likely will not circumcise your son, but leave the foreskin intact for this purpose.

 Surgery to fix this condition is highly successful.
-It is also works on adults who have the problem, but it is more difficult, and not as common.
+It also works on adults who have the problem, but it is more difficult, and not as common.